Lewis Watson (musician): 2012: It's Got Four Sad Songs on It BTW and record deal

 After three years of uploading videos to his YouTube channel, he decided to release his first EP.
 Watson recorded his first EP It's Got Four Sad Songs on It BTW 'in 2012 with a college tutor.
 This record includes the four tracks "What About Today?", "Nothing", "Bones", "Windows".
 "I set the songs on that EP out like a story, he explains. "'What About Today' was about quite a rubbish situation where I was being used, and that was the tale of the end of a relationship; 'Windows' was looking back after the relationship ended; 'Bones' is about meeting someone new; and 'Nothing' is about being happy with that person."
-Within days of the EP's release, Watson had attracted the attention of various record labels and soon inked a deal with Warner Bros.
+Within days of the EP's release, Watson had attracted the attention of various record labels and soon signed a deal with Warner Bros.
 Records.
 Part of the appeal, he says, was the label's long-running success with male solo artists as diverse as David Gray, Damien Rice, and Neil Young.
 Later that year Watson's second EP Another Four Sad Songs was released.
 It included a cover of "Lamplight", a song originally by Bombay Bicycle Club.